 In addition, program your thermostat for lengthier run-cycles.
 While this does not necessary prevent problems, it can help reduce humidity in your Clearwater area home.
 This can offer a more comfortable environment, plus keep mold spores from thriving in your home.

 Get Rid of Any Pests

-Many bugs and pests are drawn to A/C units, which can be detrimental if they get inside the system.
-To keep ants and other pests away, use an eco-friendly pesticide around the base of the unit to keep them from “bugging” your air conditioner.
+Many bugs and pests are drawn to A/C units, which can be harmful if they get inside the system.
+To keep ants and other pests away, use an eco-friendly pesticide around the exterior of the unit to keep them from “bugging” your air conditioner.

 Nearly all outdoor A/C units rest on a concrete slab or other platform, permitting them a level base of operation.
-However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, hindering the performance of the air conditioner.
-Check on your outdoor component to confirm that the base continues to stay level.
+However, the weight of the unit and ground moisture can cause your unit’s platform to sag or sink, impacting the performance of the air conditioner.
+Keep an eye on your outdoor component to confirm that the base continues to stay level.

-Obviously, regular maintenance, such as lubrication and filter changes, are very important to keep your air conditioner operating as it should.
+Of course, regular maintenance, such as lubrication and filter changes, are also important to keep your air conditioner operating as it should.
 Call to schedule system maintenance review before the summer starts to ensure your system is ready to face the hot days ahead.
 Following these suggestions, you may be able to avoid A/C problems and have a stress-free and climate controlled home all summer.